bids-standard/bids-specification/CONTRIBUTING.md

 they can be merged into the main codebase.

 A [review](https://help.github.com/articles/about-pull-request-reviews/) will
-probably consist of a few questions to help clarify the work you've done.
+usually consist of a few questions to help clarify the work you've done.
 Keep an eye on your GitHub notifications and be prepared to join in that conversation.